Evgenii083/Evgenii083/README.md

 **Evgenii083/Evgenii083** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 I'm Evgenii - QA Tester.
-I’m currently learning automatization testing on Java and here’s a what i've gote so far :
+I’m currently learning automatization testing on Java and Python and here’s a what i've got so far :

 #### Hard Skills:
 - Test Analysis and Test Design;